We Put Families Back Together Again!

-One scientist, Dr. Anna Childress of the University of Pennsylvania describes a "stop," "go" mechanism in the brain.
-The "go" system is the primal older part of the brain that responds to pleasure and pain - the mesolimbic reward system.
-The "stop" system is located in the frontal lobes of the brain and helps manage our impulses toward immediate rewards.
-The frontal lobes of adolescents, however, continue to develop in to their twenties so that their initial reaction to alcohol/ drugs, when pleasurable, is often not interrupted by the voice of reason.
+One scientist, Dr. Anna Childress of the University of Pennsylvania, describes a “stop,” “go” mechanism in the brain.
+The “go” system is the primal older part of the brain that responds to pleasure and pain – the mesolimbic reward system.
+The “stop” system is located in the frontal lobes of the brain and helps manage our impulses toward immediate rewards.
+The frontal lobes of adolescents, however, continue to develop into their twenties so that their initial reaction to alcohol/drugs, when pleasurable, is often not interrupted by the voice of reason.
 If the predisposition to addiction is present, the disease may then develop instantly.
-The disease and its physical, behavioral, and spiritual consequences are the same but the onset usually is much more rapid than in an adult.
-Once addicted, however, adolescents should recieve much the same treatment as adults.
+The disease and its physical, behavioral, and spiritual consequences are the same, but the onset is usually much more rapid than in an adult.
+Once addicted, however, adolescents should receive much the same treatment as adults.

 The Nature of the Treatment Community